 We offer flexible option groups to allow students to combine study of arts and sciences.
-In addition to subjects offered at GCSE, Economics, Further mathematics, Psychology and RE can be studied to A Level as well as a Cambridge Level 3 Technical award in engineering.
+In addition to subjects offered at GCSE, Economics, Further mathematics, Psychology and RE can be studied to A Level.
+We are pleased to announce that from September 2022, we will be offering Cambridge Level 3 Technical award in engineering.

-Art, music, French, German, and government and politics, are all taught collaboratively with King Edward VI Handsworth Grammar School, King Edward VI Handsworth Boys' and King Edward VI Handsworth Wood Girls' Academy.
+Art, music, French, drama and theatre studies, German, and government and politics, are all taught collaboratively with King Edward VI Handsworth Grammar School, King Edward VI Handsworth Boys' and King Edward VI Handsworth Wood Girls' Academy.